Simplicial intersection homology revisited: Simplicial intersection homology

 \subsection{Intersection homology of the join}

-We use the dual perversity since the result is simpler to set.
-Notice that the intersection homology of a filtered complex can be 0 when there are no regular strata.

-This is the reason why the following statement is more itemized than that of \cite[Proposition 1.49]{CST1} for instance.
-The same phenomenon appears for the calculation of the intersection homology of a cone between the statement of King \cite[Proposition 5]{MR800845} and of Friedman \cite[Theorem 4.2.1]{LibroGreg}.
+To make the writing easier, we employ the dual perversity $D\ov{p}$ of $\ov{p}$.
+Notice that the intersection homology $\lau H {\ov p} 0 {K}$ of a filtered simplicial complex can be 0 when there are no regular strata.
+This is why the following statement contains more cases to consider than that of \cite[Proposition 1.49]{CST1} for instance.
+The same phenomenon appears for the calculation of the intersection homology of a cone between King'statement \cite[Proposition 5]{MR800845} and Friedman's \cite[Theorem 4.2.1]{LibroGreg}.